• stroke is relatively rare in children but can lead to significant morbidity/mortality

 → see Pediatric stroke etiology

-• Todd’s hemiparesis after a seizure
+• Todd’s hemiparesis following a seizure

-• migraine
+• migraine headaches

-• functional disorders (up to 20%!)
+• functional (psychogenic) disorders (up to 20%!)
 [DeLaroche, 2017]

 • methotrexate toxicity

-• PRES
+• PRES (Posterior Reversible Encephalopathy Syndrome)

 • demyelinating diseases

-• MRI is the optimal and preferred modality
+• MRI is the optimal and preferred modality for the evaluation of suspected stroke in children

 • it detects early ischemia on DWI + occlusion on MRA and can help to exclude some stroke mimics

-• rapid stroke protocol can be performed in 15-20 minutes (DWI/ADC, FLAIR or T2, GRE/SWI, MRA extra- and intracranial)
+• a rapid stroke protocol can be performed in 15-20 minutes (DWI/ADC, FLAIR or T2, GRE/SWI, MRA extra- and intracranial)

 • MR perfusion is optional